mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-knowledge-connector.md

    `https://<instance-url>/api/now/table/<table_name>?sysparm_limit=10`
 3. When prompted, log in using the **crawling account's credentials**.
 4. Review the response:
-   - If there is no response or an error appears, the account likely lacks necessary access.
+   - If there's no response or an error appears, the account likely lacks necessary access.
 </details>